Effective: January 4, 2024

 3. Our Use of Personal Information

-We use your personal information to provide and improve our employment matching services to you and our customers.
+We use your personal information to provide and improve our services to you and our customers.
 This includes processing your information to match you with employment opportunities.
 We also use your data to improve our services by developing a better understanding of how our services are used and where improvements can be made.

 Other uses of personal data include: